inkarkat/vim-PatternsOnText/README.md

 - Add :Renumber command.
 - Add :DeleteAllDuplicates command, a variant of :DeleteDuplicates and inverse of :DeleteUniques.
+- Minor: Do proper escaping of pattern separators when adding to the search history.

 ##### 2.01    15-Aug-2017
 - Add :SubstituteUnless variant of :SubstituteIf.